asilvas/ram64/README.md

   in the `Map`.
 * `mapHasKey(key: string, mapKey: string): Promise<boolean>` - Returns `true` if
   the key exists in the `Map`.
+* `scan({ limit = 1000, filter, resumeKey, resumeCb }: ScanOptions = {}): Promise<ScanResult>`
+  - Scan and optionally filter keys across all workers and shards.
+Scanning is a heavier operation than most and is expected to reduce throughput of other operations while in progress.
+See **Scanning** for example usage.
+  * `ScanOptions.limit: number` (default: `1000`) - The maximum number of keys
+    to return in one `scan`.
+If utilizing `resumeCb` all keys will be returned regardless of `limit` since the limit only applies to a single `scan`.
+  * `ScanOptions.resumeKey: string` - If you're invoking one scan manually without `resumeCb` you can supply the `resumeKey` provided in the `ScanResult` response to resume where you left off.
+  * `ScanOptions.filter: RegExp|RAMFunction` - Optionally filter keys based on
+    a regular expression or `RAMFunction`.
+Only truthy filter matches will count against the `limit` of keys returned.
+  * `ScanOptions.resumeCb: (lastResult: ScanResult) => Promise<boolean>` -
+    Instead of calling `scan` once per `resumeKey`, optionally you can use `resumeCb` callback function to evaluate the last result and determine asynchronously if scanning should continue.
+Supplying `resumeCb: () => Promise.resolve(true)` will result in returning all keys across all shards.

 ## RAMFunction API